RodionSav/react_catalog-phone/README.md

 ### 1. Home Page

+#### Image Slider
+- Additionally, there's an image slider on the home page, offering a visually appealing display of various iPhone-related images.

 #### Featured iPhones Sliders
 - On the main page, you'll find two sliders showcasing featured iPhones.
 These sliders provide a quick glance at highlighted models, helping users discover the latest and most popular devices.

-#### Image Slider
-- Additionally, there's an image slider on the home page, offering a visually appealing display of various iPhone-related images.
-Explore this slider for captivating visuals related to the Apple ecosystem.

 ### 2. Catalog Page